Edit on GitHub

 Project got created, but does not contain any data

-If you initialized a DVC repository, but did make any commit with data, metrics or hyperparameters, then you will be able to connect to this repository.
-However, the project will appear empty in Iterative Studio.
-To solve this, either make relevant commits to your DVC repository.
-Or, specify custom files with the metrics or hyperparameters that you want to visualize.
+If you initialized a DVC repository, but did not push any commit with data, metrics or hyperparameters, then even though you will be able to connect to this repository, the project will appear empty in DVC Studio.
+To solve this, make relevant commits to your DVC repository.

 Note that if you're connecting to a repository just to fetch models for the model registry, and your repository is not expected to contain experiment data, metrics or hyperparameters, your project will appear empty.
 This is ok - you will still be able to work with your models in the model registry.